Join the Johns Hopkins Science Policy Group (JHSPG).

 Science policy analysts observe and influence the direction of local, state and national science policy by working directly with lawmakers or establishing and advising government programs.
 They serve as the communication bridge between researchers, the public and policy makers.
 Science policy is critical for global health, world policy, and the continued funding of research.
 Science policy analysts are currently working on hot topics like the response to Zika and Ebola, improving healthcare, advocating for continued funding for scientific research, and the ethical implications of new technologies like stem cells, genome editing and synthetic biology.

 Interested in Science Policy?
-Check out our overview of this career at the link on the right for more information on this career and the skills you will need to succeed.
+Check out our overview of this career at the link below for more information on this career and the skills you will need to succeed.

 Learn more about the following careers: